electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 When using `electron-osx-sign` the `ElectronTeamID` key will be added automatically by extracting the Team ID from the certificate's name.
 You may need to manually add this key if `electron-osx-sign` could not find the correct Team ID.

-### Sign Apps for Development
+### Sign apps for development

 To sign an app that can run on your development machine, you must sign it with the "Apple Development" certificate and pass the provisioning profile to